Angelyne: Political career

-She was a candidate for Hollywood city council in 2002, if it were to secede from Los Angeles.
+Angelyne was a candidate for Hollywood city council in 2002, if it were to secede from Los Angeles.
 She ran for office again in 2003, this time for governor of California.
 Her slogan during the campaign was "We've had Gray, we've had Brown, now it's time for some blond and pink."
 Her mascot was a pink Maltese named Budda.
 She finished 29th in a field of 135 candidates, garnering 2,536 votes.

 In April 2021, Angelyne announced plans to run in the 2021 California gubernatorial recall election of Gavin Newsom.
 She ran without a party preference.
 The 50% threshold to recall the incumbent governor was not reached.
-She received 0.05% of the vote and finished 18th out of 46, the highest candidate without a party preference.
+She received 0.5% of the vote and finished 18th out of 46, the highest candidate without a party preference.

 Portrayals in popular culture

 In 1995, a black-and-white short documentary by Robinson Devor, Angelyne, was released.

 The Angelyne Dream Experience, an experimental film by Dan Kapelovitz, who also worked on her EP Beauty & the Pink, was released in 1998.
 The short film with elements of psychedelia features Angelyne driving in the streets of Los Angeles, greeting her fans and talking about out-of-body experience.

 Hugo Maisnik's daughter, Katherine Saltzberg, wrote and performed in the 2009 one-woman play Los Angelyne about her experience growing up in the shadow of the Angelyne billboards.

-A limited series based on the life of Angelyne, Angelyne, starring Emmy Rossum and created by Nancy Oliver, was ordered by Peacock in 2020.
+A miniseries based on the life of Angelyne, Angelyne, starring Emmy Rossum, created by Nancy Oliver, was ordered by Peacock in 2020.
 The series was executive produced by Sam Esmail and Angelyne.
 Production of the series was delayed due to the COVID-19 pandemic.
 The first trailer was released in April 2020.
 The series premiered on Peacock in May 2022.